jg-you/py-play-money/notes.md

   * Comments are available in their own end points,
   * Creation and resolution are available in the market() endpoint directly
   * Which leaves only transaction as the missing piece

+* Transactions return the option.. which includes a probability But that probability is the final value, not at time of purchase, so the information is not super useful